StasiS-web/Portfolio/README.md

 # Personal Portfolio

 ## Introduction
 It is a nice-looking web Portfolio that includes all my skills and knowledge in Website Design and Programming.
+Users have two optional themes to choose from to see on their screen: Light or Dark.

 ## :hammer: Used technologies